Developing the First SLE Risk Prediction Model Based on Known Factors

 Noting that the NHS cohorts include mostly women of European descent with an average age of SLE onset of approximately 52 years, Dr. Costenbader says further research is needed in more diverse, younger cohorts.
 She would also like to see much more progress in understanding the biologic mechanisms associated with SLE risk.

 “It would be exciting if we could get our risk prediction models to the point where they are good enough to screen people,” Dr. Costenbader says.
 “We do that for cardiovascular disease, breast cancer, and many other diseases.
-If you have genetics in there as well as risk factors, and you could say your 10-year risk of developing SLE is ‘this,’ then you could really screen the population for who needs interventions and who does not.”
+If you have genetics as well as risk factors, and you could predict someone’s 10-year risk of developing SLE as ‘x percent,’ for example, then you could really screen the population for who needs interventions and who does not.”

 The prospect of early intervention prior to onset of symptoms—especially with people who have a family history of SLE and/or are in a high-risk demographic—is particularly tantalizing to Dr. Costenbader.
 African American and Hispanic women, who are disproportionately affected by SLE, are two obvious groups who stand to benefit.